Inapsine Side Effects

 Applies to droperidol: injection injectable, injection solution

-Along with its needed effects, droperidol (the active ingredient contained in Inapsine) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, droperidol (the active ingredient contained in Inapsine) may cause unwanted side effects that require medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking droperidol:Less common
+Check with your doctor or nurse immediately if any of the following side effects occur while taking droperidol:More common

 - irregular or slow heart rate